Investing in a green future:

 Strategic location

-The site near the Sarasdorf substation was selected due to its network capacity and the availability of wind energy.
+The site near the Sarasdorf substation was selected due to its network capacity and the availability of renewable energy.
 This location also has the advantage of allowing our facility to help stabilize the power grid by using excess power from wind and solar energy.
 The electrolysis plant will require about 7.4 hectares of space, 40% of which will remain unpaved.
 To compensate for the conversion of the grassland, the community will receive compensation payments for 20 years, which will be earmarked for climate protection measures.

 Benefits for the region, support from the region